Image file format: JPEG 2000

 JPEG 2000 is a compression standard enabling both lossless and lossy storage.
 The compression methods used are different from the ones in standard JFIF/JPEG; they improve quality and compression ratios, but also require more computational power to process.
 JPEG 2000 also adds features that are missing in JPEG.
-It is not nearly as common as JPEG, but it is used currently in professional movie editing and distribution (some digital cinemas, for example, use JPEG 2000 for individual movie frames).
+It is not nearly as common as JPEG but it is used currently in professional movie editing and distribution (some digital cinemas, for example, use JPEG 2000 for individual movie frames).

 WebP

 WebP is an open image format released in 2010 that uses both lossless and lossy compression.
 It was designed by Google to reduce image file size to speed up web page loading: its principal purpose is to supersede JPEG as the primary format for photographs on the web.
 WebP is based on VP8's intra-frame coding and uses a container based on RIFF.

 In 2011, Google added an "Extended File Format" allowing WebP support for animation, ICC profile, XMP and Exif metadata, and tiling.

-The support for animation allowed for converting older animated GIF to animated WebP.
+The support for animation allowed for converting older animated GIFs to animated WebP.

 The WebP container (i.e., RIFF container for WebP) allows feature support over and above the basic use case of WebP (i.e., a file containing a single image encoded as a VP8 key frame).
 The WebP container provides additional support for: